kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 ### Create the service account in the AKS Cluster

-First, we must switch context to the newly created cluster
+First, we must switch context to the newly created AKS cluster:

 ```shell
 az aks get-credentials --resource-group $RESOURCE_GROUP --name $AKS_NAME